-The General Data Protection Regulation (GDPR) came into force in the EU on 25th May 2018 and has since been a driving force for improving data protection standards worldwide.
-The GDPR was created to protect EU citizens’ Information which relates to an identified or identifiable natural person.....
+The Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation).
+(GDPR) came into force in the EU on 25th May 2018 and has since been a driving force for improving data protection standards worldwide.
+The GDPR was created to protect EU citizens’ Information which relates to an identified or identifiable natural person..
 The term ‘personal data’ refers to any information relating to an individual that can be used to identify that individual, either on its own or when combined with other information.
 Obvious examples include name, email address and passport number.
 However, less obvious examples also exist such as IP address or CCTV recordings of individuals.

 Although an EU Regulation, many organisations established outside of the EU are still bound by the GDPR’s rules.
 This is because it applies whenever the personal data of individuals located within the EU is processed, regardless of the organisation’s location.
 It is referred to as ‘extra territorial scope’.
 Therefore, clinical trials run by non-European organisations must comply with the GDPR if any of your trial participants are located within the EU, even if you have no establishment in the EU and even if you are using a European based Contract Research Organisation (CRO).

 If you do not have an establishment in the EU, as part of complying with the GDPR, you must appoint an EU Representative.
 Additionally, courtesy of Brexit, since the 1st of January 2021, there is now a separate requirement for organisations that A series of actions or steps taken in order to achieve a particular end. the personal data of UK residents, but do not have an establishment in the UK, to appoint a UK Representative.
 These Representation requirements are the focus of this blog post, which endeavours to help you determine whether your organisation needs either Representative and, if so, how they can help you.